 Tail feathers come out rather readily, often leaving the potential predator with a mouthful of flight feathers.
 Will the tail return?
 Yes, and it will grow back quite quickly.
 The regeneration of a bird’s tail feathers might take anywhere from a few weeks to several months, depending on its health.

-How long does it take for cockatiel tail feathers grow back?
+Do cockatiel tail feathers grow back?
+How long does it take for cockatiel tail feathers to grow back?

 Cockatiel feathers can heal quickly, and after a clipping they have the ability to fly.